discourse-lab/UMUC/README.md

 There are four main types of conflicts annotated:
 * _Direct Negative Evaluation_: Describe Conflicts where the speaker directly directs the critique to another country.
 * _Indirect Negative Evaluation_: Describe Conflicts where some intermediate entity serving as a proxy is criticized instead of the other country directly.
-* _Challenge_: Challenging statements accuse another coun try of not telling the truth.
+* _Challenge_: Challenging statements accuse another country of not telling the truth.
 * _Correction_: Corrections rectify the allegedly false statement.

 For more information on the annotation guidelines, see our [paper](https://aclanthology.org/2024.lrec-main.716.pdf).
-This repository includes a corrected version of the original Conflicts corpus ([GitHub](https://github.com/linatal/UNSCon)).
+This repository includes a corrected version of the original UNSC Conflicts corpus UNSCon ([GitHub](https://github.com/linatal/UNSCon)).

 #### [main_conflicts_not_preprocessed.csv](Corpora%2FAnnotated%2FConflicts%2Fmain_conflicts_not_preprocessed.csv)
 Table containing the speeches with Conflict annotations and metadata, with evaporate labels columns, derived from the